Better usability for a specialty coffee guide (5x success rate, 3x speed, and 2x satisfaction)

 Sharing and directions are part of the core user story.
 Visibility issues and weak affordances caused users to fail at sharing locations or getting directions, forcing manual workarounds.

-I ran moderated usability tests with representative users, iterated on the prototype, and validated improvements against task completion, time, and satisfaction.
+I ran comparative moderated usability tests with representative users.
+I measured task completion, time on task and satisfaction (SUS).

 Recommendations